ropensci-archive/roweb2/content/blog/2020-05-04-covid-19-open-data/index.md

 ---
 slug: "covid-19-open-data"
-title: rOpenSci tools to access a world of open data for your research project
+title: rOpenSci Tools to Access a World of Open Data for Your Research Project
 author:
   - Maëlle Salmon
   - Stefanie Butland